drop 2 voicings

 The first chapter of this lesson provides all the drop 2 voicing shapes, major seventh (M7), minor seventh (m7), dominant seventh (7), half-diminished (m7b5) and diminished seventh (dim7) to play on the guitar neck.
 The second part of this post will explain how to connect drop 2 chords within the major scale.

 Drop 2 chords are very used and appreciated by guitarists of all styles, they are formed by dropping the second highest note of a four-note chord in close position down an octave.
-The main feature is that they don't require string skipping making them quite easy to play on guitar.
+This guitar theory lesson with diagrams and charts explains how drop 2 chords are built and how to play them.